 Cloud is Essential for Advancing Digital Transformation

 As the world evolves and tech moves at breakneck speed, digital transformation becomes a means of survival.
-Cloud becomes the catalyst for this transformation and hybrid cloud will have a key role to play.
+Cloud becomes the catalyst for this transformation and the hybrid cloud will have a key role to play.
 In an era where success is measured by customer experience, a cloud-enabled and cloud-delivered business model helps organization discover newer channels to offer a superior customer experience.